zhenning/riak_wiki/pages/Riak/Concepts/MapReduce-Search-2i-Comparison.md

 ## Secondary Indexes

 [[Secondary Indexes]] are a new feature supported in Riak 1.0 that allow users to create indexes by adding metadata to Riak objects.
-They are bested used to allow easy retrieval of objects tags.
-With Secondary Indexes, it's use to model one-to-many relationships.
-For example, a blog post could be tagged with all of it categories, and be then retrived by those categories.
+They are best used to allow easy retrieval of objects tags.
+With Secondary Indexes, it's used to model one-to-many relationships.
+For example, a blog post could be tagged with all of it categories, and be then retrieved by those categories.

 ## Comparison